 Last time we talked about the benefits of freelancing.
 It turned there are many great things actually about being a freelancer.
 For example, you can enjoy independence and freedom from your boss, often get a higher salary and manage your work-life balance better.
-But we have to be honest and say that not everything is so bring about freelancing.
-Having said what are the benefits of choosing freelancing as your career vector, we have to admit there are some downsides you have to know also.
+But we have to be honest and say that not everything is so bright about freelancing.
+Having said what are the benefits of choosing to freelance as your career vector, we have to admit there are some downsides you have to know also (writing a freelance resume is not a piece of cake by the way).
 It is always good to have a balanced view of what freelancing is all about.
-This way you can make a better judgment and utlimately do the right thing.
+This way you can make a better judgment and ultimately do the right thing.